-TABLE 6-25 Water Supply and Return Flow Alternative Environmental Impact Comparison Summary: Inland Waterways Water Quality
+TABLE 6-28 Water Supply and Return Flow Alternative Environmental Impact Comparison Summary: Inland Waterways Water Quality

-Alternative Water Quality Water Supply Deep and Shallow Aquifers Minor adverse impact Shallow Aquifer and Fox River Alluvium Minor adverse impact Lake Michigan (City of Milwaukee) No adverse impact Lake Michigan (City of Oak Creek) No adverse impact Lake Michigan (City of Racine) No adverse impact Return Flow Alternatives for Lake I Michigan Water Supplies Underwood Creek to Lake Michigan Minor adverse impact Root River to Lake Michigan Minor adverse impact Direct to Lake Michigan No adverse impact would experience baseflow reduction from groundwater pumping, with Pebble Brook experiencing a baseflow reduction of 61 percent on average, with an even greater reduction during low flow conditions.
+Alternative Water Quality Water Supply Deep and Shallow Aquifers Minor adverse impact Shallow Aquifer and Fox River Alluvium No adverse impact Lake Michigan (City of Milwaukee) No adverse impact Lake Michigan (City of Oak Creek) Alignment 1 No adverse impact Lake Michigan (City of Oak Creek) Alignment 2 No adverse impact Lake Michigan (City of Racine) No adverse impact Return Flow Alternatives for Lake Michigan Water Supplies Underwood Creek to Lake Michigan No adverse impact Root River to Lake Michigan Alignment 1 No adverse impact Root River to Lake Michigan Alignment 2 No adverse impact Direct to Lake Michigan No adverse impact

+The small cold water streams Pebble Brook, Pebble Creek, and Mill Brook would experience baseflow reduction from groundwater pumping, with Mill Brook experiencing a baseflow reduction of 85 percent on average, with an even greater reduction during low flow conditions.
 Lower baseflows in these cold water streams would lead to warmer temperatures and potential temperature impairment.
-Pebble Creek's water temperature already fluctuates, and this would be expected to worsen.
-The water quality impacts to the cold water streams are expected to be minor adverse impacts.
+Mill Creek's water temperature would be expected to worsen.
+The water quality impacts to the cold water streams from reductions in baseflow are expected to be captured in the aquatic habitat impact analysis.

 This alternative would maintain WWTP discharge to the Fox River as currently occurs.
-Impacts are expected to be the same to the Fox River as with the Deep and Shallow Aquifer alternative.
-Consequently, the water quality impacts to the Fox River would be expected to be minor adverse impacts.
+The existing WDNR discharge permit includes a variance for chloride.
+This allowance is expected to potentially no longer be needed with this alternative because lime softening would be able to make private water softening no longer necessary.
+The alternative otherwise has similar water quality to the Deep and Shallow Aquifers alternative.
+Consequently, the water quality impacts to the Fox River are expected to be no adverse impacts.

-The small cold water streams Pebble Brook, Pebble Creek, and Mill Brook would experience baseflow reduction from groundwater pumping, with Pebble Brook experiencing a baseflow reduction of 59 percent on average, with an even greater reduction during low flow conditions.
+The small cold water streams Pebble Brook, Pebble Creek, and Mill Brook would experience baseflow reduction from groundwater pumping, with Pebble Brook experiencing a baseflow reduction of 34 percent on average, with an even greater reduction during low flow conditions.
 Lower baseflows in these cold water streams would lead to warmer temperatures and potential temperature impairment.
 Pebble Creek's water temperature already fluctuates, and this would be expected to worsen.
-The water quality impacts to the cold water streams would be expected to be minor adverse impacts.
+The water quality impacts to the cold water streams from reductions in baseflow are expected to be captured in the aquatic habitat impact analysis.

-Lake Michigan Water Supply (Cities of Milwaukee, Oak Creek, and Racine)

-A Lake Michigan water supply would not change water quality in Lake Michigan and have no adverse impact to other surface water resources.
-A Lake Michigan water supply source would eliminate the need for water softening, which would be necessary under both groundwater supply alternatives.
+Lake Michigan Water Supply (Cities of Milwaukee, Oak Creek Alignments 1 and 2, and Racine) A Lake Michigan water supply would not change water quality in Lake Michigan and have no adverse impact to other surface water resources.
+A Lake Michigan water supply source would eliminate the need for water softening, which would be necessary under the Deep and Shallow Aquifers groundwater supply alternative.
 Consequently, discharge of chlorides in the WWTP from water softener salts would be eliminated from discharge to the environment over time.
 The Lake Michigan water supply consequently would produce no adverse impact on water quality.

-Return flow to Underwood Creek would take flow currently discharged to the Fox River and send it to Underwood Creek instead.
-The current Fox River discharge includes a permit allowance for chloride, which would no longer be discharged daily to the Fox River.
+Return flow to Underwood Creek would take flow discharged to the Fox River and send it to Underwood Creek instead.
+The Fox River discharge includes a variance for chloride, which would no longer be discharged daily to the Fox River.
 Consequently, changes to Fox River water quality would occur, but because WDNR discharge permits are designed to protect receiving waters, no significant change in impacts to the Fox River is expected.